ODA Fee Guide, Dental Costs Explained

 Cost of Pulpectomy

-The cost of Pulpectomy treatment depends on whether the tooth is a primary/baby tooth or a permanent/adult tooth, as well as the number of canals inside the tooth.
-Therefore, the cost of a Pulpectomy can range between $176-319.
+The cost of a Pulpectomy can range between $180-325.
+It will depend on whether the tooth is a baby tooth or an adult tooth, as well as the number of canals inside the tooth.
 The codes relevant to pulpectomy in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Pulpectomy, Permanent Teeth/Retained Primary Teeth